 More important than any of these is Pastor Mark’s passion and love for his wife, Clynita, and sons, Jackson and Justin.
 They are gifts that he treasures.

 While Bady was diligently at work ministering the Gospel of Jesus Christ through song, God had even more in store for him.
 God called him to another level in ministry through preaching and teaching the Word of God.
-In 2005 he was offered the position of youth pastor at The Windsor Village Church Family in Houston, TX, where Kirbyjon Caldwell is senior pastor.
+In 2005 he was offered the position of youth minister at The Windsor Village Church Family in Houston, TX.
 It was in this same year that his 14 year old son was diagnosed with cancer.
 Knowing God to be a healer and a miracle worker, Bady accepted the assignment and moved forward.
 On his faith walk with the Lord, his son is now 100% healed of cancer, and the youth church grew from a humble average of 25-35 students and now averages well over 500 plus students every Sunday.
 To God be the glory for the things that HE has done.
 God is Awesome, and truly in Charge!!!

 Ray Bady is a devoted husband of over 25 years to Chilond Bady and father of two (Charte’se and Jaimond) and grandfather to Cairo.